deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 #### VEK Certificate `attest-key-triple-record`

-Each VEK Certificate from AMD's Key Distribution Service contains extensions that bind the key to its target environment.
+Each VEK Certificate from AMD's Key Distribution Service (KDS) contains extensions that associate the key to its target environment.
-There is no condition on `REPORTED_TCB` to form this binding, since the keys will only ever verify evidence that corresponds the the `REPORTED_TCB` they were derived from.
+There is no condition on `REPORTED_TCB` to form this association, since the keys will only ever verify evidence that corresponds the the `REPORTED_TCB` they were derived from.

-To allow for certificates to be reissued, the keys bound to an environment use only the `SubjectPublicKeyInfo` either through a #6.554 tagged PEM encoding from [Section 13 of RFC7468] through a #6.557 tagged digest of the ASN.1 encoding as defined in [RFC7250].
+To allow for certificates to be reissued, the keys associated to an environment use only the `SubjectPublicKeyInfo`.

-Let `vcek_pk`, `ask_pk`, and `ark_pk` be the encoded keys in the certificate path.
+For consistent comparison, the `$crypto-key-type-choice` encoding is a #6.557-tagged SHA256 digest (`alg: 1`) of the ASN.1 encoding as defined in [RFC5280].
+Let `vcek_pk` represent the tagged key identifier of the `VCEK` public key.

 A [VCEK] certificate may be interpreted with `hwid` as the octet-string value from X.509 extension 1.3.6.1.4.1.3704.1.4 as

 ~~~ cbor-diag
 {::include cddl/examples/vcek-triple.diag}
 ~~~

+Note: KDS may not encode the `hwid` with the octet string type tag `0x04` and length information (definite, short, 64) `0x40` of the x.509 extension value.
+If the length is 64 bytes, then that is the exact `hwid`.

-Let `vlek_pk`, `asvk_pk`, and `ark_pk` be the encoded keys in the certificate path.
+Let `vlek_pk` be the encoded VLEK public key.
-A [VLEK] certificate may be interpreted with `csp_id` as either the IA5String value encoding or UTF-8 encoding of the value from X.509 extension 1.3.6.1.4.1.3704.1.5 as
+A [VLEK] certificate SHALL be associated with an environment with a "by CSP" `class-id` and instance value as a `tagged-bytes` of the UTF-8 encoded `csp_id` string from X.509 extension 1.3.6.1.4.1.3704.1.5 as

 ~~~ cbor-diag
 {::include cddl/examples/vlek-triple.diag}
 ~~~

+It is expected that the Verifier will require or admit a trust anchor that associates the AMD root key and AMD SEV key certificates for a `product_name` (from KDS endpoint `vcek/v1/{product_name}/cert_chain` or `vlek/v1/{product_name}/cert_chain`) with the appropriate environment class in order to validate the attestation key certificates.
+If using a CoTS {{-ta-store}} tag for trust anchor specification, an appropriate `purpose` for verifying a VEK cerificate is `"eat"`.

 # TCG considerations